mstellwa/rfml/README.md

 # rfml

-rfml is a R package for MarkLogic Server, enabling in-dabase analytics.
+rfml is a R package for MarkLogic Server, Enterprise NoSQL database, enabling in-dabase analytics.

 It uses the REST interfaces to allow user using search syntax for creating a data.frame similar object, ml.data.frame.
 There is no data brought back to the client during the creation of the object.
 [More information on the wiki](https://github.com/mstellwa/rfml/wiki/Introduction-to-the-rfml-package)